sidereal-sky/CLI-Photo-Editor/README.md

 		-- check the save option: ascii or binary

 Final Notes:\
-	-- the program executes until it meets the "EXIT" command\
+	&nbsp;&nbsp; -- the program executes until it meets the "EXIT" command\
-	-- all operations are conditioned by "check_load", which tells the user whether they have an image to perform operations on\
+	&nbsp;&nbsp; -- all operations are conditioned by "check_load", which tells the\
+	&nbsp;&nbsp; user whether they have an image to perform operations on\
-	-- "min_x" is initialized with -1 to indicate that no image has been loaded successfully\
+	&nbsp;&nbsp; -- "min_x" is initialized with -1 to indicate that no image has been\
+	&nbsp;&nbsp; loaded successfully\
-	-- sel_x[10] = "-1" indicates that no selection has been made yet
+	&nbsp;&nbsp; -- sel_x[10] = "-1" indicates that no selection has been made yet